sablier-labs/docs/docs/solana/client-integration/01-lockup.md

 ### Download Types

-First, download the JSON object and the TypeScript types for the Lockup program from the GitHub release.
+First, download the IDL and the TypeScript types for the Lockup program from the GitHub release.

 :::important